launchdarkly/api-client-python/docs/CodeReferencesApi.md

 Upsert branch

-Create a new branch if it doesn't exist, or updates the branch if it already exists.
+Create a new branch if it doesn't exist, or update the branch if it already exists.

 ### Example